Russ Harvey Consulting - Computer and Internet Services

 Privacy Concerns

 Privacy is misrepresented.
-The “nothing to hide” mantra abuses privacy.
+The “nothing to hide” mantra is an excuse to abuse personal privacy.

 [This] accept[s] the premise that privacy is about hiding a wrong.